b-lemke98/InSituPy-1/README.md

 Explore our tutorials to learn how to use InSituPy effectively:

+1. [Demonstration of Basic Functionalities](notebooks/00_InSituPy_demo.ipynb) - Learn about the basic functionalities, such as loading of data, image registration and interactive visualization with napari.
-1. [Basic Data Processing](https://InSituPy.readthedocs.io/en/latest/tutorials/basic_processing.html) - Learn how to preprocess raw data and prepare it for analysis.
+2. TODO!!
+[Basic Data Processing](https://InSituPy.readthedocs.io/en/latest/tutorials/basic_processing.html) - Learn how to preprocess raw data and prepare it for analysis.
-2. [Spatial Visualization](https://InSituPy.readthedocs.io/en/latest/tutorials/spatial_visualization.html) - Visualize spatial gene expression patterns using interactive plots and heatmaps.
+3. TODO!!
+[Spatial Visualization](https://InSituPy.readthedocs.io/en/latest/tutorials/spatial_visualization.html) - Visualize spatial gene expression patterns using interactive plots and heatmaps.
-3. [Advanced Analysis](https://InSituPy.readthedocs.io/en/latest/tutorials/advanced_analysis.html) - Dive into advanced analysis techniques, including spatial clustering and cell type identification.
+4. TODO!!
+[Advanced Analysis](https://InSituPy.readthedocs.io/en/latest/tutorials/advanced_analysis.html) - Dive into advanced analysis techniques, including spatial clustering and cell type identification.

 ## Features